Birkenstock: High fashion

 Birkenstock has been collaborating with fashion brands and designers since the early 2000s.
-The third collaboration - initially the most significant due to its duration - was with Heidi Klum and began in 2003.
+The third collaboration, initially the most significant due to its duration, was with Heidi Klum and began in 2003.
 In 2012, Birkenstocks were spotted on a Céline runway in Paris.
 Called "Furkenstocks", this recreation of the Arizona sandal incorporated a mink-covered footbed.
 The "Furkenstocks" caused a sensation and soon, Birkenstock sandals were appearing in fashion magazines once again.
 Besides Céline's creative director Phoebe Philo, many other designers have also created their version of the sandal, including Giambattista Valli and Givenchy.

 In 2019 Valentino collaborated with Birkenstock to create their version of the sandal featured at Men's Paris Fashion Week.

+That same year, the company established 1774, a premium line and showroom based in Paris named after Birkenstock’s founding year.
+The range focuses on collaborations merging the brand's traditional craftsmanship with international artists.
+The 1774 logo lettering was created in 2018 by Bruno Michaud of the studio BMD Design.

 On 3 June 2021, the Birkenstock Group announced a collaboration with fashion designer Rick Owens.
 Starting on June 4 of that year, interpretations of the Arizona and Boston models were released.
 A new Rotterdam style was also presented and released for sale.

 In May 2023, as part of its efforts to limit the spread of third-party imitations, Birkenstock began seeking to have its sandal designs deemed as works of art for copyright purposes.
 (Note: Some of Birkenstock's sandal designs no longer benefited from design protection since this lasts for twenty-five years only; since, however, Karl Birkenstock himself was still alive as of March 2025, the company would have been able to benefit from the longer-lasting protections afforded under copyright law (the creator's life plus another seventy years) had legal proceedings gone its way.)
 After courts in Cologne had found for and then against the company, proceedings ended in February 2025 when the German Federal Court of Justice definitively ruled that Birkenstock's designs did not qualify for artwork status and instead remained at the level of a practical design item.